Human ecology: Ecosystem services

 Policy and human institutions should rarely assume that human enterprise is benign.
 A safer assumption holds that human enterprise almost always exacts an ecological toll - a debit taken from the ecological commons.

 The ecosystems of planet Earth are coupled to human environments.
-Ecosystems regulate the global geophysical cycles of energy, climate, soil nutrients, and water that in turn support and grow natural capital (including the environmental, physiological, cognitive, cultural, and spiritual dimensions of life).
+Ecosystems regulate the global geophysical cycles of energy, climate, soil nutrients, and water that in turn support human wellbeing (including the environmental, physiological, cognitive, cultural, and spiritual dimensions of life).
 Ultimately, every manufactured product in human environments comes from natural systems.
 Ecosystems are considered common-pool resources because ecosystems do not exclude beneficiaries and they can be depleted or degraded.
 For example, green space within communities provides sustainable health services that reduce mortality and regulate the spread of vector-borne disease.
 Research shows that people who are more engaged with and who have regular access to natural areas benefit from lower rates of diabetes, heart disease and psychological disorders.
 These ecological health services are regularly depleted through urban development projects that do not factor in the common-pool value of ecosystems.

 The ecological commons delivers a diverse supply of community services that sustains the well-being of human society.
 The Millennium Ecosystem Assessment, an international UN initiative involving more than 1,360 experts worldwide, identifies four main ecosystem service types having 30 sub-categories stemming from natural capital.
 The ecological commons includes provisioning (e.g., food, raw materials, medicine, water supplies), regulating (e.g., climate, water, soil retention, flood retention), cultural (e.g., science and education, artistic, spiritual), and supporting (e.g., soil formation, nutrient cycling, water cycling) services.